edelauna/Roo-Code-Marketplace/README.md

     - preprocessing
 ```

+---
-# Adding Custom Package Sources
+# Adding Custom Marketplace Sources

-The Package Manager allows you to extend its functionality by adding custom package sources.
-This guide explains how to set up and manage your own package repositories to access additional components beyond the default offerings.
+The Marketplace allows you to extend its functionality by adding custom sources.
+This guide explains how to set up and manage your own Marktplace repositories to access additional components beyond the default offerings.

-## Setting up a Package Source Repository
+## Setting up a Marketplace Source Repository

-A package source repository is a Git repository that contains packages organized in a specific structure.
+A Marketplace source repository is a Git repository that contains Marketplace items organized in a specific structure.
 You can create your own repository to host custom packages:

 ### Repository Requirements